- Ashwagandha can improve sleep quality and reduce sleep latency by calming GABA receptors in the brain.

 Aim for 500-600mg, with an equal split for each part of the day.
 Again, you may have to play with dosage here, but it’s worth trying if you're still awake after taking ashwagandha.

 It’s also important to remain patient when you start taking ashwagandha.
-It can take between 6-12 weeks for it to really start having a positive effect on people who suffer from insomnia.
+It can take between 6-12 weeks for it to really start seeing the impact of ashwagandha on people who suffer from insomnia.

 So, if you’ve only been taking it for a short while, persevere with it.
 The benefits should come to you eventually.